Data

 Type: research project and publication at Tampere University, Faculty of Built Environment

-Funding: Sustainable Welfare Systems (SWS) and the Intelligent Society (INSO) platforms, profiling initiatives at Tampere University
+Funding: Sustainable Welfare Systems (SWS) and the Intelligent Society (INSO) Platforms at Tampere University, Academy of Finland’s university profiling initiatives PROFI 4 (2018-2022) y PROFI 5 (2019-2023), respectively

 Year: 2019-2023